Tony Mazzocchi: Founding the Labor Party

-Mazzocchi founded the Labor Party in 1996.
+Mazzocchi founded the Labor Party in Cleveland, Ohio in 1996.
 For several decades, Mazzocchi had been convinced that corporations and entrenched business interests, as embodied in America’s two main political parties, were not serving the best interests of working people.
 Throughout the 1980s, Mazzocchi ran an organization known as the Labor Party Advocates, a group of individuals committed to the goal of organizing a new political party to support national health care, Social Security, labor rights and other workers' issues.

-Mazzocchi founded the Labor Party in Cleveland, Ohio in 1996.
 He had won the support of nine international unions and hundreds of local unions and central labor councils.
 Their membership totaled more than a million workers.

 Role in peace movement

 Mazzocchi had a strong interest in the peace movement.
 He concluded that poor workplace health and safety was, in essence, violence against workers.
 This led him to become active in the broader peace movement as a way of combating other forms of violence against workers.
-In 1957, Mazzocchi helped launched the Committee for a Sane Nuclear Policy (SANE).
+In 1957, Mazzocchi helped launched the Committee for a Sane Nuclear Policy (SANE), an anti-nuclear weapons testing organization.
 His activities in SANE won him a meeting in 1964 with President Lyndon B. Johnson to discuss converting military production facilities to civilian use.
 In 1972, when most American labor leaders strongly supported the Vietnam War, Mazzocchi founded Labor for Peace, a group of 22 labor leaders from 13 unions dedicated to ending the war.